ovh/docs/pages/web/microsoft-collaborative-solutions/exchange_adding_domain/guide.en-us.md

 > [!warning]
 >
 > All of the addresses created on your email service can view all of the addresses for this service in the directory, including those that have different domain names.
-To stop different domain names from being displayed this way, you will need to order a new [Exchange or Email Pro](https://www.ovhcloud.com/en/emails/)solution for the domain name(s) concerned.
+To stop different domain names from being displayed this way, you will need to order a new [Exchange or Email Pro solution](https://www.ovhcloud.com/en/emails/) for the domain name(s) concerned.
 >

 ![Add Domain](images/add_domain_exchange_step1.png){.thumbnail}

-In the window for adding a domain, you must choose between:
+In the window for adding a domain, select between these options:

-- **select a domain from the list**: only domain names that use OVHcloud configuration and are listed as contacts in your NIC handle will appear
+- **Choose a domain from the list**: Only domain names that use the OVHcloud configuration and are manageable from your customer account will appear.

-- **Enter a domain name that is not managed by your OVHcloud** account: You will need to be able to modify the domain name’s configuration (its DNS zone) for the service to function properly.
+- **Enter a domain name that is not managed by your OVHcloud account**: You will need to modify the domain name’s configuration (its DNS zone) for the service to function properly.
 In this case, a CNAME DNS record must be added.

 Once you have selected an option, click on the `Next`{.action} button.